droidecahedron/lfclk_probe/README.md

 | `lf_probe_run()` | one scheduled probe plus the fault latch |
 | `lf_monitor_thread()` | early probe, late probe, then the hourly poll |

-Both gates ship. `lf_verdict_get()` tries the capture first because it's the accurate one, and only returns `LF_ABSENT` when the software gate fails too.
+`lf_verdict_get()` tries the capture first because it's the accurate one, and only returns `LF_ABSENT` when the software gate fails too.
 A misconfigured DPPI route times out exactly like a dead clock, so if the capture fails while the software gate still reads a healthy clock you get `-EIO` and the software reading in the log.

-# Notes
+>![NOTE]

-Most of what follows cost a bench session to find.
+> Most of what follows cost a bench session to find.
 None of it is obvious from the headers.
+These are just jostled into this readme as extra content, not core to the app.

 ## the clock API tells you what was asked for